 In verse 3, the New King James says “All the world marveled…” and then they added another verse, “…and followed the beast,” because that is the implication of the two verses.
 When you worship something, you are following after it.
 You are plodding along behind it the leadership you worship.
 So they added a word, but that is what is implied.
 So, “All the world marveled and followed the beast.”
 Now how are you going to keep from worshipping the dragon who is the power behind the beast?

-Let us go back to II Thessalonians, chapter 2 and verse 9 where Paul writes:
+Let us go back to II Thessalonians 2:9, where Paul writes:

 The King James says “a lie.”
 The margin says that the definite article “the” is there and should read: “that they should believe the lie.”
 Now within the context, the lie is referring back to verse 4, because this is the subject: the man of sin, the son of perdition.

 II Thessalonians 2:4 Who opposes and exalts himself above all that is called God, or that is worshipped; so that he as God sits in the temple of God, showing himself that he is God.